esyede/rakit/packages/docs/data/lottery.md

 <a id="sequence"></a>
 ### Sequence

-Specify a sequence of results for more complex testing:
+Fix a sequence of results:

 ```php
 // Specify sequence: win, lose, lose, win